dylan-park/feed-crafter/README.md

 Open in your web browser: http://localhost:3000/

 The home page displays some information about the loaded feed, as well as a list of all of the current items in the feed.
 You can click on the delete button on any single item to remove it from the feed.
-If you click on the *Add New Item* button, you are taken to a page where you can add a new item with a title, description, and optional link.
+If you click on the *Add New Item* button, you are taken to a page where you can add a new item with a title, and an optional description and link.

 ### API